TBeijen/tbnl-hugo/content/post/2019-01-14-learning-from-k8s-failure.md

   - Agile
   - Failure management
   - Company Culture
+  - Post mortem
-description: "Analyzing past Kubernetes cluster issues, but more importantly: Maximize learnings."
+description: "Analyzing a seemingly simple Kubernetes cluster problem and, more importantly, maximize learnings."

 ---
 Since a number of months we ([NU.nl](https://www.nu.nl) development team) operate a small number of Kubernetes clusters.
 We see the potential of Kubernetes and how it can increase our productivity and how it can improve our CI/CD practices.
-Currently we run part of our logging and building toolset on Kubernetes, plus some small (internal) customer facing workloads, with the plan to move more applications there once we've build up knowledge and confidence.
+Currently we run part of our logging and building toolset on Kubernetes, plus some small (internal) customer facing workloads, with the plan to move more applications there once we have build up knowledge and confidence.

 Recently our team faced some problems on one of the clusters.
-Not as severe as to bring down the cluster completely, but definitely affecting the user experience of some interally used tools and dashboards.
+Not as severe as to bring down the cluster completely, but definitely affecting the user experience of some internally used tools and dashboards.

 Coincidentally, around the same time I visited DevOpsCon 2018 in Munich, where the opening keynote ["Staying Alive: Patterns for Failure Management from the Bottom of the Ocean"](https://devopsconference.de/business-company-culture/staying-alive-patterns-for-failure-management-from-the-bottom-of-the-ocean/) related very well to this incident.